NSA Issues VPN Security Guidance

 Introduced in the 1990s, IPsec is a traditional protocol for VPNs to talk to each other.
 It can be used for remote access, or for inter-VPN communications.
 It is an alternative to SSL/TLS VPNs, which offer entirely browser-based access without using a dedicated software application on the client side.

 The NSA also advised administrators to reduce the attack surface of their VPN gateways.
-Because these devices tend to be internet-accessible, they are prone to network scanning, brute-force attacks, and zero-day vulnerabilities, it warned.
+As these devices tend to be internet-accessible, they are prone to network scanning, brute-force attacks and zero-day vulnerabilities, it warned.
 One way to reduce this risk is to limit accepted traffic to known IP addresses if working with peer VPNs.

 “Remote access VPNs present the issue of the remote peer IP address being unknown and therefore it cannot be added to a static filtering rule,” it noted.
 However, admins can still limit access to specific ports and protocols, such as ports 500 and 4500, accessible via UDP.